The Chikorita Family

 Just as before and just as every generation since, the very first new monster in the dex would be the grass-type started of the new games, Chikorita.

 Finally, we get Meganium, which swaps the ring of leaves for a neck frill of flower petals and the single head-leaf for a pair of antennae.
-Altogether, kind of a simplistic design compared to the fully evolved starters we're accustomed to - and those that come later - but I really like how much of the soft cuteness it retains from its unevolved forms.
+Altogether, kind of a simplistic design compared to the fully evolved starters we're accustomed to - and those that come later - but I do like how much of the soft cuteness it retains from its unevolved forms.
 This is one of the very few starters that doesn't go full rampaging beast in its final stage.
+Still kind of a downgrade from Chikorita, in my opinion, but not bad.

 Maybe not as cool as Venusaur, but it offers something different.
 I never thought much about it in the past, but now that I'm reviewing it, I really like this sweet, docile flowersaurus.